Azure/azure-cli/doc/error_handling_guidelines.md

 __DOs__
 - Use the capital letter ahead of an error message.
+- Provide actionable message with argument suggestion. (e.g, Instead of using `resource group is missing, please provide a resource group name`, use `resource group is missing, please provide a resource group name by --resource-group`)

 __DON'Ts__
 - Do not control the style of an error message. (e.g, the unnecessary `'\n'` and the colorization.)